 If the shape of the nose is affected by the cleft, the nose is usually operated on at the time of the lip repair, resulting in significant improvement.
 However, further nasal surgery may be required – sometimes during the primary years but often after facial growth is completed in adolescence.

 Most babies with an isolated cleft lip will be able to breastfeed before and after surgery or return to the previously used method of feeding.
-If you have concerns you can contact your speech language therapist or call the cleft coordinator.
+If you have concerns you can contact your speech language therapist or call your cleft CNS.